Reading the australian federal version.Choose your state →

 What is this right?

-The amount of child support is calculated using a formula based on each parent's taxable income, the cost of raising children (set by government tables), the percentage of care each parent provides, and the number of children.
-Parents with higher income pay more.
-Parents who provide more than 35% of care receive a reduction in the amount they pay.
+The amount is calculated using a formula based on each parent's taxable income, the government's tables of the cost of raising children, the percentage of care each parent provides, and the number of children.
+Higher income pays more.
+Parents who provide more than 35% of care get a reduction in what they pay.

-The assessment uses each parent's adjusted taxable income minus a self-support amount (currently tied to one-third of the male total average weekly earnings).
-This ensures each parent can meet their own basic living costs before contributing to child support.
+The assessment uses each parent's adjusted taxable income minus a self-support amount (tied to roughly one-third of male total average weekly earnings) — so each parent keeps enough to cover their own basic living costs before contributing.

-Parents can manage child support through Services Australia (Child Support) for assessment and collection, or make a private arrangement.
-They can also agree on a different amount through a binding child support agreement or a limited child support agreement.
-Child support generally continues until the child turns 18 or finishes secondary school (whichever is later, up to the end of the school year they turn 18).
+You can run child support through Services Australia for assessment and collection, or you can make a private arrangement.
+Parents who agree can lock in a different number through a binding child support agreement or a limited child support agreement.
+Child support generally continues until the child turns 18 or finishes secondary school (whichever comes later, up to the end of the school year they turn 18).

 When does it apply?